Steps to becoming the host with the most… perfectly decorated dining room.

 We all know red and green are Christmas classics, but you officially have permission to deviate from the traditional palette.
 Things like glassware, serveware, and textiles can all contribute to your unique color story.

 “As a mom to four little ones, I try to balance tablescapes that draw attention and spark conversation, without leading to spills or breaks.
-Recently, I’ve been drawn towards decorating with citrus: oranges and lemons add such vibrancy as well as function.
+Recently, I’ve been drawn towards decorating with citrus: Oranges and lemons add such vibrancy as well as function.
 Plus, an added bonus if a dinner guest snacks on a tablescape orange after the meal!” —Samieian

 Noom and Moon Elena Painterly Dinner Plates